Parts Clerk Jobs in USA with Visa Sponsorship

 Can a parts clerk get H-1B visa sponsorship?

 Yes, but the role must require specialized knowledge and a bachelor's degree.
-Basic inventory positions rarely qualify, but parts management roles in aerospace, automotive manufacturing, or medical devices that involve technical expertise, regulatory compliance, and complex supply chain systems can meet H-1B specialty occupation requirements.
+Basic inventory positions rarely qualify, but parts management roles in aerospace, automotive manufacturing, or medical devices that involve technical expertise, regulatory compliance, and complex supply chain systems can meet H-1B visa specialty occupation requirements.

 What degree do I need for parts clerk H-1B sponsorship?